 3. Prize draw: result, prizes, notification and receipt

-Voting in the Popular Prize category gives you the chance to enter a prize draw for one of 25 I LOCK IT bike locks worth approx. EUR 129 (in words: one hundred and twenty-nine euros).
+Voting in the Popular Prize category gives participants the opportunity to enter a prize draw for one of ten evaLIGHT - personal air conditioners.
 The prizes are not redeemable for cash.
-The EPO cannot be held liable if the bike locks do not work properly.
+The EPO cannot be held liable if the air conditioners do not work properly.

-The 25 prize winners will be drawn at random on 11 June 2018.
-Only one bike lock can be won per person.
+The 10 prize winners will be drawn at random on 24 June 2019.
+Anyone participating in the prize draw can win a maximum of one air conditioner.
 If a person who voted on two or more different days and opted to enter the prize draw each day is drawn as a winner a second or multiple times, the draw will be repeated until a different winner has been drawn.